lorbpanten49294/chesspolo/README.md

-Rugby requires a diverse skill set, including running, passing, kicking, tackling, and scrummaging, with players specializing in specific positions based on their strengths and abilities.
+Rugby sevens is a fast-paced and exciting variant of rugby union, featuring seven players per team and shorter match durations, making it a popular format for international tournaments and the Olympic Games.